 BRIGANDINE

-by Alun "Viggles" Bestor
+by Aline "Viggles" Bee

 Back in 2015, Viggles made an explosive return to the Doom community - after only having released a few deathmatch levels back in 1996 - with the publication of Breach.
 The first of a two-part series, it began as a single level but had to be split because it was on the verge of exceeding the extended limits of most source ports.
 Brigandine isn't the fairly-anticipated sequel but it is another MAP01 replacement for Doom II for limit-removing ports, this time released in 2017.
-Bestor's original conception was a "quickie" given the scope of the work he'd performed for Breach but the end result appears to indicate that every map of his is capable of becoming a long, torrid love affair.
+Bestor's original conception was a "quickie" given the scope of the work they'd performed for Breach but the end result appears to indicate that every map of them is capable of becoming a long, torrid love affair.

 Sunday, November 18, 2018